MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/why-cloud-protection-should-be-on-mdav.md

 | Indicators of compromise (IoCs) | Microsoft Defender for Endpoint Plan 2 (Standalone or included in a plan like Microsoft 365 E5) | IoCs in Defender for Endpoint can be configured to define the detection, prevention, and exclusion of entities.
 For example, "allow" indicators can be used to define exceptions to Microsoft Defender Antivirus scans and remediation actions in Defender for Endpoint.
 As another example, "alert and block" indicators can be used to prevent files or processes from executing, and to track these activities with alerts that are viewable in the Microsoft 365 Defender portal. <br/><br/>To learn more, see [Create indicators](manage-indicators.md).    |

 > [!TIP]
-> To learn more about Defender for Endpoint plans, see [Microsoft Defender for Endpoint Plan 1 (preview) and Plan 2](defender-endpoint-plan-1-2.md).
+> To learn more about Defender for Endpoint plans, see [Microsoft Defender for Endpoint Plan 1 and Plan 2](defender-endpoint-plan-1-2.md).

 ## Next steps